ilker-aktuna/Gear-360-File-Access-from-Android-phones/README.md

 ### Important !

 This application is tested on Gear 360 2017 version.
-It may also work on the previous Gear 360 but not tested.
+It does not work on previous versions of Gear 360.
+On Gear 360 2017, latest firmware is recommended because of Streetview requirement.

 ## Installation